...

 PS: can you guess how I got the feature image for this blog 😎

-• Raph Sebbag
+• headshot or Raph Sebbag on white background

 With 15+ years of PPC & SEO marketing experience, Raph is obsessed with delivering tangible and life-changing results for his clients, often generating 8x or more ROI.
 On the home front, he's a dad to five great kids, but his amazing wife would argue there’s a sixth kid in the mix (guess who that is!) - to help around the house, he gets out of everyone's way through therapeutic mountain biking!